cristos-codence/docker_n8nSetup/memory-bank/activeContext.md

 # Active Context: n8n Setup Scripts

 ## Current Work Focus
-The project is currently focused on maintaining and improving the Docker setup scripts for n8n, with particular attention to Traefik integration and cross-platform compatibility.
+The project is currently focused on maintaining and improving the Docker setup scripts for n8n.
+Recent work has included configuring ngrok tunneling as an alternative to Traefik integration.
 Based on the latest release notes (mvp-0.3.5), the team has been refining the Docker configuration and addressing integration issues.

 ## Recent Changes
 From the Release Notes (mvp-0.3.5):